One of the most common struggles many parents have is how to get their baby to sleep without being held in mom or dad’s arms.

 The situation goes a little like this:

-Your baby is in a nice deep sleep in your arms, so you feel the time is now right to gently place them in their crib, slowly walk out and watch them peacefully sleep on your baby monitor.
+Your baby is in a nice deep sleep in your arms or chest, so you feel the time is now right to gently place them in their crib, slowly walk out and watch them peacefully sleep on your baby monitor.

 But the moment their body separates from yours, they instantly wake up, start screaming and demand to be back in your arms again.